Edrop7/Edrop7/README.md

 ## Welcome! 👋

-## I am a sophomore in a bachelor's of computer science degree at WGU!
+## I am a robotics software engineer!

+- 🔭 I am part of the spring 2025 cohort of students enrolled in the ROS Masterclass program offered by The Construct Sim.
+- 🤔 Many of the repo's public on my Github stem from this program

-- I recently graduated from FIU with a B.S.
-Mechanical Engineering
+- 😄 I graduated from FIU (2024) with a B.S.
+Mechanical Engineering, and am currently a junior at WGU pursuing a B.S.
+Computer Science.

-- I intend to pivot into robotics software engineering

-- I am completing the ROS Masterclass bootcamp with the construct to specialize in robotics software
+- 📫 Reach me at samovalle878@gmail.com!

 <!--
 **Edrop7/Edrop7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.